All ingredients are individually packaged, but our central facility

 Assemble Poblanos and Finish Dish

 Carefully, flip poblanos so cut side is up and distribute filling evenly among halves.
 You may not use all the filling.
 Top with cheese.
-Roast until cheese is melted, 8-10 minutes.
+Roast in hot oven until cheese is melted, 8-10 minutes.

 While poblanos roast, return pan used to cook filling to medium heat and add enchilada sauce to hot pan.
 Stir occasionally until heated through, 2-3 minutes.